-2.19 This baseline assessment provides a clear focus for the Plan.
-It highlights the overwhelming value local residents place on the landscape, which together with national and local designations, highlight the sensitivity of the development context.
-The vast majority of residents (81% of respondents to the Community Survey) are supportive of housing development, to increase the choice of stock available, including lower cost housing.
-Equally, the vast majority oppose the development of more luxury homes.
+- 2.19 This baseline assessment provides a clear focus for the Plan.
+It highlights: - the overwhelming value local residents place on the landscape - national and local designations underline the sensitivity of the development context - The vast majority of residents (81% of respondents to the Community Survey) are supportive of housing development, to increase the choice of stock available, including lower cost housing - Equally, the vast majority oppose the development of more luxury homes.

 These principles are articulated in the following section which sets out the vision for Loxley.

-3.0 A Future Vision for Loxley
+3.0 The Future: A Vision for Loxley